Special Education and Behavioral Health Services

 Please call 707-524-2710 to access the SCOE Special Education and Behavioral Health Services department.

 This department offers specialized instructional services for children ages 3 to 22 who have physical, emotional, cognitive, or developmental disabilities.
-It runs several programs funded by school districts and state/federal grants:
+The department runs several programs funded by school districts and state/federal grants:

 - Countywide early childhood education program